microchip-pic-avr-examples/pic18f56q71-low-power-with-apm-mplab-mcc/README.md

 The current consumption is measured with Microchip Power Debugger, and the measurements are displayed using MPLAB Data Visualizer.

-All 3 scenarios are designed on the same structure, as it is described below.<br>
+All three scenarios are designed on the same structure, as described below.<br>

-The following MCC Melody configuration is required to be set and it is common for all 3 scenarios (different from default configuration):<br>
+The following MCC Melody configuration is required to be set and it is common for all three scenarios (different from default configuration):<br>

 1. Clock Control:
     - Clock Source: HFINTOSC